sagemath/trac_to_gh/Issue 3302.md

 # Issue 3302: python_gnutls fails to upgrade on OSX in case Sage was moved

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3302

 Original creator: mabshoff